What is a Tactical Watch?

 If the watch already meets MIL-STD 810G standards, then chances are it already has substantial protection against shock, water, and dust.
 However, some manufacturers produce watches that are not capable of meeting the MIL-STD 810G standard however, are still waterproof.
 Another international standard, IEC 60529 (International Electrotechnical Commission 60529) defines IP (Ingress Protection) and is commonly used for electronic devices as well.
 Typically devices are either IP67 or IP68 rated.
 The first number is dust proofing.
 Devices that are IP6x rated are dust proof.
 The second number is water proofing.
 IP68 rated devices are completely waterproof while devices that are IP67 rated are water resistant but not waterproof.

 This one’s a no brainer.
 Your watch needs to be able to give you the proper time and the proper date not just some of the time, but all of the time.
 It should also hold its time and hold it well.
 If it can’t do that, then it’s useless.

 Tactical watches need to come in one color and one color only – matte black.
+Unless you’re in the desert then desert tan is also a good option.
 Shiny silver or gold watches are great, but if your watch gives away your position because it was a little too shiny, then it’s not going to be a good day.